ahmdrz/autocapture/README.md

+## autocapture

-# autocapture | `Take screenshot of your display automatically and very simple !`
+> Take screenshot of your display automatically and very simple !

+---

 It's very simple program.
 It will help you if you have to take a screenshot of your display repeatedly.